-God himself, who is the first gardener, seems to be interested in us being gardeners.
-After the global flood he gives an amazing promise:
+God himself, who planted the first garden, seems to be interested in us being gardeners.
+After the global flood He gives an amazing promise:

 So long as the earth exists, seedtime and harvest, cold and heat, summer and winter, and day and night shall not cease.”
 (Genesis 8:22)

 Just as sure as there is day and night, there will be seedtime and harvest, there will be gardening.
 Even in hard times God encourages His people to plant a garden.

 Plant gardens and eat their produce.
 (Jeremiah 29:5)